syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#NUM!-occurs when x is less than zero.
+'#NUM!'-occurs when x is less than zero.

-#VALUE!-occurs when x is non-numeric.
+'#VALUE!'-occurs when x is non-numeric.

 #### F.INV.RT